-Peak humpback whale watching season is almost to Alaska.
-In a few short weeks, the vast majority of the humpbacks have completed their migration from their breeding grounds in Hawaii, Baja, or Japan, and reached the waters of Alaska.
+Peak humpback whale watching season is in full swing.
 Each spring, they begin their migration back to the nutrient-rich waters of the North Pacific, with some swimming with their newborn calves in tow.
 After fasting through the winter, the humpbacks journey back to Southcentral Alaska and Kenai Fjords to feed on small fish and crustaceans such as krill, herring, and capelin.

 Humpback whales can grow to over 50 feet long but their throats are roughly the size of a grapefruit, allowing them only to feed on small animals.
 To find enough food, the whales have to travel to the cool waters of Alaska.
 During the summer months, Alaska has over 19 hours of daylight a day, which produces abundant nutrients in the ocean for the whales and other species to feed on.
 Humpback whales have some extremely impressive feeding behaviors that they exhibit as they work to consume enough calories and build the fat preserves needed to last through the winter.

 Typically, humpback whales do not travel in pods or group together except when they are breeding.
 However, one cooperative feeding technique can bring over a dozen humpback whales together in their common goal of feeding on schools of fish.
 Bubble-net feeding occurs when whales join together to push the schools of fish to the surface by blowing bubbles in a circular pattern underneath the fish.
 Once the fish are at the surface, the humpbacks lunge from the water with their mouths wide open, gulping up as many fish as possible.